EMPLOYMENT AGREEMENTS

 Employment agreements have the terms and conditions of employment.
 Every employee must have a written employment agreement.
 A well written employment agreement helps the employee and employer to know what is expected from them and what they’re entitled to.
 This means misunderstandings are less likely to happen and if a problem does come up then the employee and employer can go to the employment agreement to clarify things.

-Find out more about employment agreements here.
+Find out more about employment agreements on the Employment NZ website.

 WORKPLACE POLICIES